isc-projects/kea/doc/sphinx/arm/hooks-legal-log.rst

    2018-01-06 01:02:12 CET Administrator deleted a lease for a device identified by: hw-address of 1a:1b:1c:1d:1e:1f

-If High availability module is enabled, the partner will periodically send lease commands which have a similar format, the only difference is that the issuer of the command is 'HA partner' instead of 'Administrator'.
+If the High Availability hook library is enabled, the partner periodically sends lease commands in a similar format; the only difference is that the issuer of the command is "HA partner" instead of "Administrator."

 ::